MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMReportingServicePoint.md

 ```

 ### -SiteCode

-Specifies a site code of a Configuration Manager site that hosts this site system role.
+Specify the three-character code for the site that manages the system role for the reporting service point.

 ```yaml
 Type: String